What Is Lithium?

 While lithium has immense value in the clean energy transition, its extraction and production can have environmental consequences.
 Issues such as water scarcity, habitat disruption, and chemical pollution need to be addressed through sustainable mining practices and responsible waste management.
 Additionally, efforts are underway to develop recycling technologies to minimize the environmental impact of lithium batteries.

-Environmental impacts of lithium mining and extraction
+Learn about the environmental impacts of lithium mining

 Lithium Mining And The Environment